Our 2019 trip to Budapest was a return from an enjoyable stay two years ago Travel Journal - Budapest. This year was no dissapointment.

 Four Seasons Hotel Restaurant

-This is one of the iconic sights of Budapest.
-Opening in 1849, this was the first permanent bridge to cross the Danube in Hungary.
+I consider this bridge an iconic structure in Budapest and it became the focus of a number of photo shoots.
+The bridge opened in 1849, this was the first permanent bridge to cross the Danube in Hungary.
 At the time it was built it was considered an engineering wonder.
 Now, it carried traffic and oozes the mood of Budapest.
+Timing for this trip is right as in October 2019 both the Chain Bridge and Buda Castle tunnel we be closed for reconstruction.

 The tunnel connects the Chain Bridge with the residential Buda area ofKrisztinaváros since 1857.
 The tunnel tends to fill up with care fumes from the traffic, don't walk it, but take a bus.

-This monument was erected during the night, dedicated to all the victims of Hungary's German occupation.
+This monument was erected during the night, dedicated to all the victims of Hungary's occupation.
 There were protests claiming the monument distorted the role of Hungary during the Holocaust.
 The monument, with Archangel Gabriel, depicts Hungary being attacked by a German imperial eagle.
 But, other say Hungary had a role to play in sending some 450,000 Jews to their death during the occupation.
+We also visited the Hollocust Memorial as well as the House of Terrors which tells the story of Russian Occupation of Hungary.
+It was unsettling to being informed about that terrible treatment of people took place.

-Széchenyi Thermal Baths- are the largest medicinal bath centre in Europe.
-The waters are rich in sulphates, calcium, magnesium, bicarbonate and fluoride, which are believed to help patients with joint and medical issues.
-I went to the baths on our 2017 visit to Budapest.
+These are the largest medicinal bath centre in Europe.
+The water is rich in sulphates, calcium, magnesium, bicarbonate and fluoride, which are believed to help patients with joint and medical issues.
+We had the better part of the day at the baths.
+This year we splurged and rented a cabin.
+That is the way to go and it does not cost that much.

 Central Market Hall - The Great Market Hall in central Budapest is Budapest’s most famous marketplace.

-Fisherman’s Bastion - It may look medieval but was built in the early 20th century in a neo-Gothic style.
+It may look medieval but was built in the early 20th century in a neo-Gothic style.
 It is named after the Guild of Fishermen, which was responsible for defending that stretch of the city walls during the Middle Ages.
 The seven towers of the Bastion represent the seven Magyar tribes that helped to settle the Magyar people in the Carpathian Basin.
 At sunset there are great views of the city.
+Karen and I went there on a Sunday and experienced out-of-control tourist grid lock.
+But I wanted to photograph the architecture so I returned one morning at 7:00 am - a totally different experience.
+The walk up and down the hill was not that bad.
+Take the stairs that are to the right of the entrance to the Buda Castle Tunnel.